 The SAMS research bursary supports research in any marine science subject - especially if of relevance to Scotland - to a maximum of £1000 per application.

-I the past this bursary has allowed visiting scientists to spend some time working at SAMS, or has been used to support travel, research assistance, completion of a project, or capital equipment purchase (for which SAMS reserves the right to retain ownership).
-We encourage applicants to discuss project ideas with a SAMS researcher (www.sams.ac.uk/people), and collaborative applications are welcomed.
+In the past this bursary has allowed visiting scientists to spend some time working at SAMS, or has been used to support travel, research assistance, completion of a project, or capital equipment purchase (for which SAMS reserves the right to retain ownership).
+We encourage applicants to discuss project ideas with a SAMS researcher, and welcome collaborative applications.

 Any application will be judged on criteria including the originality of the project, the clarity and focus of the objectives, the research plan and content, its socio-economic relevance, the probability of being completed, and other funding sources and applications.

 Successful applicants should be - or are required to become - members of SAMS.